fabstr/etherpad-latex/README.md

 `pdf.php`).

 ## License
-etherpad-latex is available under Affero GPL.
+etherpad-latex is available under GPLv3.

 ### Libraries used
 - jQuery and jQuery UI are relased under MIT.
-- ViewerJS is relased under Affero GPL.
+- PDF.js is released under Apache